Artasov/fast-fast-whisper/README.md

 Stop the server with `./stop-unix.sh` when you're done.

 All helper scripts run the API on port `8868`.
 To override, set the environment variable `FAST_FAST_WHISPER_PORT` (or `PORT`) before launching the script.
 The start scripts detach the server from the console and stream logs to `fast-fast-whisper.log`.
+To tweak logging (e.g., format or destination), edit `logging.ini` — both helper scripts pass it to Uvicorn via `--log-config`.

 ## Manual install